Within Rocky Mountain National Park, you'll find what I consider to be the greatest variety of hiking trails in Colorado.

 Other residents of the park include mule deer, bighorn sheep, moose, mountain lions, black bears, coyotes, foxes, and marmots among others.

-Before heading into the national park, you might be interested in checking out one of the five visitor centers.
+Before heading into the national park, you might be interested in checking out one of the four visitor centers.

-Three of them are open all year and those are: Beaver Meadows Visitor Center, (Estes Park side of the park), Fall River Visitor Center, (near Fall River entrance to the park), and the Kawuneeche Visitor Center, on the Grand Lake side of the park.
+Two of them are open all year and these are: Beaver Meadows Visitor Center, (Estes Park side of the park), and the Kawuneeche Visitor Center, on the Grand Lake side of the park.
 For more information about them, go here.

 The Beaver Meadows visitor center is located on Hwy.
 36, just outside the entrance to Rocky Mountain National Park.
 It's only about three miles from the town of Estes Park.
 If you're going into the park from the town of Grand Lake, you can stop in at the Kawuneeche visitor center.
 You'll find it at about one mile north of Grand Lake on Hwy.
 34 just outside the park.